 - A hot shower after your ride

-- A lovingly crafted post-ride meal from any one of our multiple local food vendors
+- A lovingly crafted, post-ride meal from any one of our multiple local food vendors, and either a cold beer or non-alcoholic beverage

 - The exceptional post-ride FondoSonoma Festival with music and great entertainment

-Packet pickup is when you show up in person at the Finley Center to get your rider packet, your t-shirt and your swag bag.
+Packet pickup refers to showing up in person at the Finley Center to get your rider packet, t-shirt and swag bag.
 You must do this in person.
 No one else can do it for you.
-We will repeat this several times, but there is no other option.
-You must sign a waiver and the ride rules.
-We’ll have bike industry exhibitors onsite and our GranFondo merchandise booth will be in full swing.
+You must be the one who signs the waiver and shows your photo ID.
+We’ll have bike industry exhibitors onsite, and our GranFondo merchandise booth will be in full swing.
 And yes, we make Levi do this too.
 No exceptions!

 Packet Pickup Times